Boycott (2001 film)

 Boycott is a 2001 American made-for-television biographical drama film directed by Clark Johnson, and starring Jeffrey Wright as Martin Luther King Jr. The film, based on the book Daybreak of Freedom by Stewart Burns, tells the story of the 1955–1956 Montgomery bus boycott.
 It won a Peabody Award in 2001 "for refusing to allow history to slip into 'the past.'"

 Plot

-Set against the backdrop of the 1955 Mantgomery Bus Boycott, the story traces the lives of several African-Americans who decide to boycott travelling in the public buses.
+Set against the backdrop of the 1955 Montgomery Bus Boycott, the story traces the lives of several African-Americans who decide to boycott travelling in the public buses.